How To TREAT Foot Blisters During and After Hiking and Walking – Part 2

 You’re reading Part 2: How To TREAT Foot Blisters During and After Hiking and Walking

-Part 3: The Best SOCKS for Hiking and Walking
+Part 3: The Best Hiking and Walking SOCKS to PREVENT Blisters

 Every spring I run into Appalachian Trail thru-hikers who are hiking in their camp shoes — usually Chaco sandals, Crocs, or similar.
 Invariably, they could no longer hike wearing their boots or trail shoes due to blisters.
 Their goal then becomes hobbling along to the next “zero day” in town so they can stop hiking long enough to treat foot blisters.
-In this article, we will help you learn how to treat foot blisters to get you back on the hiking trail in no time.
+In this article, we will teach you how to treat blisters on your feet so you can back to hiking on the hiking trail in no time.

 Whether you are going backpacking, trekking, or hiking, you can’t give it your all if you’re in pain—and nothing puts a damper on your outdoor performance like getting a blister a few miles into your adventure.
 Studies in wilderness and environmental medicine have shown that friction blisters will affect over 50 percent of active backpackers and hikers.

-Carrying a few small items to treat hot spots on your feet and toes, as well as a little knowledge, can keep your hike comfortable and prevent painful foot blisters that can ruin your trip.
+Carrying a few small items to treat hot spots on your feet and toes, as well as a little knowledge, can help you hike comfortably and prevent painful foot blisters that can ruin your trip.
 When you properly take care of it, a blister can start to recover in six hours and is no longer painful after about 48 hours.
-Improper care, on the other hand, can result in a lot of walking pain and a blister that becomes an infected mess filled with bacteria
+Improper care, on the other hand, can result in a lot of walking pain and a blister that becomes an infected mess filled with bacteria.

 Basic Treatment for Foot Blisters

-Here are a few basic steps to follow in order to treat foot blisters and safely aid in the healing process of your skin:
+Here are a few basic steps to follow in order to treat blisters on your feet and safely aid in the healing process of your skin: